December 15, 2022

 Dr. Jerry Williams of Urgent Care 24/7 discusses poison ivy.

-When we talk about poison ivy is just not poison ivy, it's actually a plant related contact dermatitis where your skin is exposed to.
-Actually, a couple of plants are the most common ones in the US that the oils on the exterior of the plant and enter the plant for that matter are very, very irritating to to the skin.
+When we talk about poison ivy, it's just not poison ivy, it's actually a plant related contact dermatitis where your skin is exposed to.
+Actually, a couple of plants are the most common ones in the US that the oils on the exterior of the plant and enter the plant for that matter are very, very irritating to the skin.
 We're talking about Poison Ivy, but that also includes poison sumac, because quite frequently when patients present with these contact dermatitis symptoms, they'll typically have a history of having been out doors and been working out the yard or clearing brush, but they don't know exactly what they came into contact with.

 This is something we see very commonly at our national Urgent Care 247 when patients will present and of course, it can be anything from a mild rash to people just being absolutely miserable.
-It seems that there are people who are more susceptible to poison ivy and poison sumac than others for sure, it's a miserable condition.
+It seems that there are people who are more susceptible to poison ivy and poison sumac than others.
+For sure, it's a miserable condition.
 Poison Ivy and poison sumac are in the same family toxicodendron, these plants have a phenol compound in the sap of the plant which is very irritating to the skin.

-The will also use the antihistamines such as loratadine, or or Benadryl, or are two commonly used ones, but we use the h1 and the h2 blockers together, because we now know that by blocking both of those histamine receptors that Dr. Williams talked about in another video, but when you block the h1 and the h2 receptors at the same time, one plus one does not equal to one plus one equals three, you get a potentiation of effect by blocking both those receptors at one time it really amp up as the effectiveness of the medications, so the the steroids and the anti histamines are very important.
-We also have medications that will help with with the itching as well.
+They will also use the antihistamines such as loratadine, or or Benadryl, or are two commonly used ones, but we use the h1 and the h2 blockers together, because we now know that by blocking both of those histamine receptors that Dr. Williams talked about in another video, but when you block the h1 and the h2 receptors at the same time, one plus one does not equal to one plus one equals three, you get a potentiation of effect by blocking both those receptors at one time it really amp up as the effectiveness of the medications, so the the steroids and the anti histamines are very important.
+We also have medications that will help with the itching as well.

 Immediately treat yourself with antihistamines, like Benadryl, and famotidine and topical steroids.
-If the symptoms are too severe, seek medical care immediately and expect intramuscular steroids and steroids to take by mouth which can be really really very helpful for more advanced cases.
+If the symptoms are too severe, seek medical care immediately and expect intramuscular steroids and steroids to take by mouth which can be really helpful for more advanced cases.
 If you have Poison Ivy, Dr. Williams hopes it's limited in how much you've been affected by it.
-We hope that your course of contact dermatitis is is shorter, and hopefully the advice I've given you today will be helpful.
+We hope that your course of contact with dermatitis is is shorter, and hopefully the advice I've given you today will be helpful.